World: Christianity

 Contemptus mundi is the name given to the belief that the world, in all its vanity, is nothing more than a futile attempt to hide from God by stifling our desire for the good and the holy.
-This view has been criticised as a "pastoral of fear" by modern historian Jean Delumeau.
+This view has been characterised as a "pastoral of fear" by historian Jean Delumeau.
+"The world, the flesh, and the devil" is a traditional division of the sources of temptation.